-- 4.1 Minor conduct issues can often be resolved informally between an employee and Line Manager.
+- 4.1 Minor conduct issues can often be resolved informally between the employee and their line manager.
 These discussions should be held in private and without undue delay whenever there is cause for concern.
-Where appropriate, a note of any such informal discussions may be placed on the employees personnel file but will be ignored for the purposes of any future disciplinary hearings.
-In some cases, an informal verbal warning may be given, which will not form part of any disciplinary records.
-The Line Manager may give advice for the purpose of improving your future conduct.
+Where appropriate, a note of any such informal discussions may be placed on the employee's personnel file.
+Unless there is a legitimate safeguarding risk, the informal discussion note will be ignored for the purposes of any future disciplinary hearings.
+In some cases, an informal verbal warning may be given, which will not form part of the employee's disciplinary record.
+The line manager may give advice for the purpose of improving your future conduct.
 The employee will be given any reasonable support and assistance to effect such improvement.
-Formal steps will be taken under this procedure if the matter is not resolved, or if informal discussion is not appropriate (for example, because of the seriousness of the allegation). - 4.2 If the employee has difficulty at any stage of the procedure because of a disability, the employee should discuss the situation with their Line Manager or the Head of Human Resources as soon as possible.
+Formal steps will be taken under this procedure if the matter is not resolved, or if informal discussion is not appropriate (for example, because of the seriousness of the allegation). - 4.2 If the employee has difficulty at any stage of the procedure because of a disability, the employee should discuss the situation with their line manager or the Human Resources Director as soon as possible.

-5. Confidentiality
+5 Confidentiality

 - 5.1 The Trust's aim is to deal with disciplinary matters sensitively and with due respect for the privacy of any individuals involved.
-All employees must treat any information communicated to them in connection with an investigation or disciplinary matter as confidential. - 5.2 Employees, and anyone accompanying them (including witnesses), must not make electronic recordings of any meetings or hearings conducted under this procedure. - 5.3 The employee will normally be told the names of any witnesses whose evidence is relevant to disciplinary proceedings against the employee, unless the Trust believes that a witness's identity should remain confidential.
+All employees must treat any information communicated to them in connection with an investigation or disciplinary matter as confidential. - 5.2 Employees and anyone accompanying them (including witnesses), must not make electronic recordings of any meetings or hearings conducted under this procedure.

+5.3 The employee will normally be told the names of any witnesses whose evidence is relevant to disciplinary proceedings against them, unless the Trust believes that a witness' identity should remain confidential.

-6. Investigations
+6 Investigations